 Use Small Dishes, Too

 It helps to contain some items like soft condiments and olives that might bleed into another ingredient’s space.
-Using small dishes also gives the platter another eye-catching dimension.
+Using small dishes like ramekins also gives the platter another eye-catching dimension.

 I also like the idea of having toothpicks available for guests who would prefer not to use their fingers so I stuck them in with the olives.